The loud voices. The constant squirming. The screaming. And the crying. Oh, the crying. Every. Week.

 Create your own using the clear alphabet template at TryingtoBeImportant.com:

 Or use an idea, like this beautiful one from Grey Square Designs, to create your own:

-2. Dry-erase (or washable marker) LDS activity book:
+2. Dry-erase (or washable marker) Latter-day Saint activity book:

 Includes letter tracing with scriptural or general authority names, colors, etc.